 The candela, SI base unit of luminous intensity, is realized with a detector-based method, dependent on the absolute responsivity of detectors.
 It is maintained on a group of eight standard photometers, which are calibrated annually and traceable to Division's reference cryogenic radiometer (POWR).
 The lumen, the unit of total luminous flux, is realized from the candela using the Absolute Integrating Sphere Method implemented in the NIST 2.5-m integrating sphere.

-The photometry program includes calibration services which provide access to the photometric scales realized and maintained at NIST.
+- The photometry program includes calibration services which provide access to the photometric scales realized and maintained at NIST.
 These services include lamp standards of luminous intensity, luminous flux, and color temperature; calibration services for retroreflective materials; and reference photometers and materials.
 A detailed list of services is available through NIST Calibration Services at Photometric measurements.
 Please contact Yuqin Zong to discuss the details of the services and obtain a quote for the requested calibration.

-This course covers fundamentals in photometry, radiometry, and colorimetry as well as practical aspects of measurements of luminous flux, luminous intensity, illuminance, luminance, color temperature, and chromaticity of light sources.
+- The NIST Photometry Short Course covers fundamentals in photometry, radiometry, and colorimetry as well as practical aspects of measurements of luminous flux, luminous intensity, illuminance, luminance, color temperature, and chromaticity of light sources.
 It is offered every two years.
 For more information, see NIST Photometry short course.

 Many organizations and agencies have interest in the research and services performed in the Photometry Project, and concurrently we have reached out to other organizations in helping to provide standards and cutting edge research.
 These organizations include: